 The PICAXE Editor software also includes a very useful on-screen simulation mode, where programs can be tested and ‘stepped through’ before downloading to the chip.

-Most educational users in high schools use the flowchart programming method, using the award winning ‘Logicator for PICAXE’ or PICAXE Editor 6 flowcharting software.
-Using this system, the command 'cells' are simply dragged on to screen and then graphically joined together with lines to create the PICAXE program.
+Most educational users in high schools use the Blockly or flowchart programming method.
+Using these systems, the command 'cells' are simply dragged on to screen and then graphically joined together to create the PICAXE program.

 Circuit Simulation and PCBs